- This event has passed.

 Join us for this year’s Queer MiniCon centering themes of futurity and resilience in times of crisis.

 This year’s Queer MiniCon will be a one-day virtual conference showcasing outstanding UNC undergraduate and graduate research in queer studies during the afternoon of April 8th.
-It will consist of two panels (one graduate and one undergraduate) with four 15 minute paper presentations and a keynote address.
+It will consist of two panels and a keynote address.

 Additionally, we are pleased to announce that Chicanx and Jotería Studies scholar Dr. Eddy Alvarez Jr. (Dept. of Chicana/o Studies, Cal State University Fullerton) will be this year’s keynote speaker.
 After the undergraduate and graduate panels, Dr. Alvarez will present some of his scholarly and creative works followed by a Q&A session.

 Run of Show: